 The Autonomous Driving System

-Architectures with a centralized brain are superior in handling complex autonomous tasks.
-Autonomous Driving as well as Advanced Driver Assist Systems (ADAS) of the future serves these main complex tasks: sense, understand, act and visualize.
+Architectures with a centralized “brain” are superior in handling complex autonomous driving tasks.
+Autonomous driving systems and Advanced Driver Assist Systems (ADAS) need to be able to perform these four complex tasks: sense, understand, act and visualize.
 The figure below shows a simplified autonomous driving system block diagram.

 Sensor Cocoon for Autonomous Driving

-For the brain to fulfill the “understanding task“, a mix of more than 30 sensors will be required.
-Currently there are are three main groups of sensor systems: camera-, radar- and lidar-based systems.
-Although ultrasonic sensors are widespread today for parking assistance, they are of minor importance for autonomous driving and ADAS.
+A combination of more than 30 sensors is required for the “brain” to perform the task of understanding its environment and a variety of driving conditions and options.
+There are currently three main groups of sensor systems: camera, radar and LIDAR.
+Although ultrasonic sensors are in widespread use today for parking assistance, they are of minor importance for autonomous driving and ADAS.
 The image below demonstrates a sensor cocoon for autonomous driving.

-The solution transports aggregated sensor data from two 8-megapixel image sensors while also providing a simultaneous 40 Mbps uplink for control and power over a single automotive coaxial cable with four inline connectors.
+We have collaborated with industry partners to provide a complete connectivity solution that leverages the benefits of CoaXPress technology for developing autonomous driving and ADAS applications.
+The diagram below demonstrates how to implement two MIPI CSI-2 to CoaXPress bridges for a camera sensor node and an Engine Control Unit (ECU) node.
+This solution transports aggregated sensor data from two 8-megapixel image sensors while also providing a simultaneous 40 Mbps uplink for control and power over a single automotive coaxial cable with four inline connectors.